NPS lobby internal “blowup” over advance public knowledge of NPS acquisition plans

 NPS/NPCA “The Plan”

 The following excerpt from Guardians of the Parks describes the NPCA's arrogant National Park System government-acquisition planning project.
-The account begins with period in 1982, after NPCA lost much of its political influence over Interior Department policy (but not over the National Park Service with its Civil Service-protected activists) after Jimmy Carter lost his 1980 re-election to Ronald Reagan (called “anti-government” by Miles).
+The account begins in 1982 after NPCA lost much of its political influence over Interior Department policy (but not over the National Park Service with its Civil Service-protected activists) after Jimmy Carter lost his 1980 re-election to Ronald Reagan (called “anti-government” by Miles).

 “After [NPCA's] Destry Jarvis's [park expansion] challenge in 1982 was refused by the National Park Service (because the political climate would make meaningful planning by that agency impossible), NPCA took up its own challenge.
 It would attempt something never done before – a nongovernmental organization would write a plan for a government agency...